LukeHebert/bcrseq_primers/README.md

 ## Overview
 This repository holds script(s) used in the generation of BCRseq "OE-RT-PCR" and "Nested" primers compatible with any organism for which the user possesses heavy and light chain V and C gene sequences.
 Here, ferret sequences are used as example to demonstrate necessary inputs and expected outputs.
+These scripts are MOST helpful in designing the highly multiplex forward (V gene) primers.

 Note: these scripts cannot be used alone for perfect primer generation.
 They merely serve as helpful tools.
 Currently, the "overlap" and "common" subsequences of primers required for overlap-extension-RT-PCR must be added manually.
 Finally, primers must be tested to the user's satisfaction *in vitro* to ensure amplicon length and depth of gene capture.